Greg-T8/Notebook/topics/technologies/microsoft_purview/permissions.md

 2. The output of `Get-RoleGroupMember` includes the *PrimarySmtpAddress* property, but this property is not defined.
 The *Alias* property is the only property that has a defined email address.

 ### Audit Membership for Specific Users
-Use the following command to list the Microsoft Purview role groups for a set of users:
+Use the following command to list all role groups for a set of users:
 ```powershell
 # List Microsoft Purview role groups for a set of users
 function Get-PvRoleGroupAssignment {